Sofiademolder/My_gitproject-/Dictionary_terms.md

 1. Dev. area: the folder on the computer where the project is created
 2. Staging area: where you prepare your snapshot that will go in my time line
 3. Local repository: your time line

+## Definitions

+-working tree area: this will tell you if you have any files left to be commited, staged or even tracked.
+You can check this by using 'git status'. if everything is okay, we will get a message saying: "nothing to commit, working tree clean"